sonic-net/SONiC/doc/snmp/snmp-changes-to-support-ipv6.md

 ipi.ipi_spec_dst.s_addr = srcip->s_addr
 Reference: https://man7.org/linux/man-pages/man7/ip.7.html

+**Why should the SRC IP in SNMP response match the DST IP in SNMP request?**

+In snmp pdu, There is a  request-id, and response has to match the request id.

+Reference RFC 1157

+_In GetResponse-PDU, the value of the request-id field of the GetResponse-PDU is that of the received message._

 **This issue is not seen on multi-asic platform, why?**

 On multi-asic platform, there exists different network namespaces.